Infixo/WWR-UITweaks/README.md

 - CountryUI.
   - Info about: not connected cities, average city level, best vehicle providers.
   - In cities list, there is a mark if the city is connected to any lines.
+- HubUI.
+  - (0.3) Hire manager specific for a country of currently used vehicles.

 ### Troubleshooting
 - Output messages are logged into UITweaksLog.txt in the %TEMP% dir.